arangodb/oskar/README.md

 The prefix for the link of the community and enterprise edition that is used to construct the download link in the snippets.

-    set -xg DOWNLOAD_SYNC_USER username:password

-A github user that can download the syncer executable from github.

 ### Results

 Under Linux: